johnsmol/spring-gateway-angular/README.md

 Run ```npm start``` command.
 This will start the application with host ```frontend``` and port ```4200```.
 It also will load the ```proxy.conf.json``` necessary to reach the backend without CORS blocking the requests.

-### Limitations

-At the current state, the Angular frontend is not able to send POST requests to the backend because of an issue with CSRF token/configuration.